randolf.ca 1.00

 Obtain the current row (0 = first row), which is used in conjunction with methods that access data by column without also specifying a row number.

-int fformat (const int col)
+int fformat (const char *COL_NAME)

 Obtain the format code indicating the format of the given column.